matveynator/imap-cleaning-tool/README.md

   -match spammer@example.net
 ```

-You’ll be shown a list and asked for confirmation before deleting.
+You’ll be shown a list of senders with message counts.
+Confirm before deletion.

 ---